kingsdigitallab/alice-thornton/frontend/edition/bibliography/index.md

 Braddick, Michael. *God's Fury, England's Fire: A New History of the English Civil Wars*.
 London: Penguin, 2009.

-Brown, A., N. Shiel, J. Uckelman, and S. L. Uckelman.
-‘Robert’. *The Dictionary of Medieval Names from European Sources*, edited by S. L. Uckelman. http://dmnes.org/2021/1/name/Robert.
+Brown, A., N. Shiel, J. Uckelman, and S. L. Uckelman. [‘Robert’](http://dmnes.org/2021/1/name/Robert). *The Dictionary of Medieval Names from European Sources*, edited by S. L. Uckelman.
+2021.

-Buchanan, Ashley.
-'The Power of Peony'. *The Recipes Project*, 12 May 2022. https://recipes.hypotheses.org/18635.
+Buchanan, Ashley. ['The Power of Peony'](https://recipes.hypotheses.org/18635). *The Recipes Project*, 12 May 2022.

 Burns, William E. '“The Terriblest Eclipse That Hath Been Seen in Our Days”: Black Monday and the Debate on Astrology during the Interregnum'.
 In *Rethinking the Scientific Revolution*, ed.
 Margaret J. Osler, 137–52.
 Cambridge: Cambridge University Press, 2000.